Azure/azure-docs-sdk-dotnet/api/overview/azure/latest/messaging.servicebus-readme.md

 ### Complete a message

-In order to remove a message from a queue or subscription, we can call the `CompleteAsync` method.
+In order to remove a message from a queue or subscription, we can call the `CompleteMessageAsync` method.

 ```C# Snippet:ServiceBusCompleteMessage
 string connectionString = "<connection_string>";